brightin/pottery/README.md

 # Pottery

 A library to use [GNU Gettext](https://www.gnu.org/software/gettext/) as translation solution for clojure projects.
-This library is meant to extract translatable strings from your codebase, generate a PO Template file and parsing PO (translation) files.
+This library is meant to extract translatable strings from your codebase (clj, cljs and cljc), generate a PO Template file and parsing PO (translation) files.

 ## Why Gettext